SAGE VALLEY - 17 POINTS

 The course definitely has an Augusta feel to it.
 The fairways are really wide and inviting from the tee with nothing fatal if you miss them and it is the accuracy of the approach shots which will really determine your score.

 The greens were slick but only a couple were scarily so - a back pin at 18 was a particular disaster for me!
 In terms of memorable holes there are more here than at many courses - 2 is a great par 3 with a drop to a water-surrounded green, 6 was a fun par 4, 8 challenging par 5 up the hill and around to the right, the list goes on.
-Fazio has done a pretty good job at producing a job which tests you but is still some fun to play.
+Fazio has done a pretty good job at producing a course which tests you but is still some fun to play.

 I’m afraid I didn’t get too many shots of the course but there is a great review with plenty of pictures here if you are looking to find out more.